bjornblomqvist/biosphere/README.md

 ### BIOSPHERE MANAGED STOP ###
 ```

 Feel free to move that snippet around within the file, yet don't break the START and STOP tags.
-Because when you deactivate your sphere or activate more spheres, Biosphere will understand which section it may modify.
+Because when you deactivate your sphere or activate more spheres, Biosphere will understand which section it may modify by looking for these tags.

 #### To be continued...